 Problem #1: Stains or dark areas on embedded items.

-Be sure you’re choosing the right resin for what you want to make.
+The BEST and EASIEST way to avoid bubbles in resin is to choose the right resin for what you want to make.

 ⭐️ BONUS: Here’s how to choose the best epoxy for your project.

 The number one reason your resin has sticky spots is that it was undermixed.

-But, if your resin is goopy, it didn’t get hot enough to cure.
+But, if your resin is like saltwater taffy, it didn’t get hot enough to cure.

 1. Follow label directions precisely.